Home Music Recording Studio - HOME

 Summary

 This is not a modern, multi-tasking, squeaky clean studio amplifier.
-The Princeton Chorus is noisy by today's standards, is a little rough around the edges, but you know ... it tries really hard.
+The Princeton Chorus is noisy by today's standards and is a little rough around the edges, but you know ... it tries really hard.
 Basically, the Princeton Chorus is simple, sturdy and has stood the test of time without ever failing ... and I do rather love that kind of gear.

 Review Ratings: